 With the recent changes to the Federal Fair Work Act, which covers the employment of the vast majority of Australian workers, adverse action cases have become more prominent in employee and employer relations, dismissals, terminations and workplace grievances.
-In recent years I have facilitated numerous successful adverse action outcomes providing legal advice and help, mediation and representation.
+In recent years I have facilitated numerous successful adverse action outcomes providing advice and help, mediation and representation.

 This very powerful remedy under the Fair Work Act is increasingly being accessed by employees whose incomes exceed the high income threshold ($153,600 pa until 1 July 2021) and cannot thus take proceedings for unfair dismissal to ventilate grievances about dismissals.
 And one of the most powerful reasons for this is sec 361 of the Act which contains a provision which reverses the traditional burden of proof in civil cases, by placing the effective onus of disproving an allegation of a breach of the general protections provisions of the Act (adverse action) upon the entity or person alleged to have breached them.

 It is true that presently the Federal Court has what I call an “awkward” view of the legal efficacy of some of these provisions, particularly what constitutes a workplace right; but presumably that will be settled by a Full Court soon.
-There are many blogs which I have published explaining the current legal implications of adverse action, and what it means and they are available at the Law Blog tab.
+There are many blogs which I have published explaining the current legal implications of adverse action, and what it means, and they are available at the Employment Law Blog tab.

 Meanwhile, sec 361 provides as follows